What to do if you get a Florida Traffic Ticket or Traffic Violation?

 You can usually find your traffic ticket fine printed on the actual ticket.
 If you can’t find the fee, or you lost your ticket, contact your court right away.
 You don’t want to miss a deadline because you misplaced your citation!

 Some tickets are assessed additional surcharges on top of the fines for the actual violation.
-Minor Florida traffic violations incur smaller fees, but if you’re convicted of a serious crime, such as driving under the influence, you could be facing hundreds or even thousands in extra fees.
+Minor Florida traffic tickets and violations incur smaller fees, but if you’re convicted of a serious crime, such as driving under the influence, you could be facing hundreds or even thousands in extra fees.

 - First Conviction: $500 – 5,000